nikhilbhatia22/asgmt-uw-211005-01/README.md

 | memory.php | This is just a helper sub file which has some helper memory related functions. |

 ## How to(s)
+To execute this project, one needs to install composer first by `composer install` command.

-The script in the simplest form can be executed with following command,
+Once the composer is installed, the script in the simplest form can be executed with following command,

 `php assignment.php --file path\to\the\file`